conor-mccaffrey/pands-project2021/README.md

 ## Overview of Iris Dataset, it's attributes, and it's application to Python

 The Iris Fisher Dataset was first created in 1936 by Sir Ronald Aylmer Fisher [1].
-The dataset was desribed in his landmark paper 'The Use of Multiple Measurements in Taxonomic Problems' (1936), attibuting the actual collection of the data to Dr. Edgar Anderson [1].
+The dataset was described in his landmark paper 'The Use of Multiple Measurements in Taxonomic Problems' (1936), attributing the actual collection of the data to Dr. Edgar Anderson [1].
 The Iris Dataset is essentially a multivariate dataset, containing 150 measurements of iris petal and sepal lengths and widths, with 50 measurements for each of the species 'setosa','versicolor' and 'virginica' [2].
 It is important to note that these measurements are in centimetres (cm).
 One class (sertosa) is linerally separable from the other two classes [3].

 The measurements obtained were used to create a linear discriminant model to classify the species [4].
 The dataset has become commonplace in computer science, in particlar pattern recognition literature and data visualisations [3].
 The Iris Fischer Dataset has been used for data analyses so frequently that it can be accessed without needing to find a source, through both R and Python in the machine-learning (ML) package Scikit-learn [5].
-Further demonstrating the modern application of the Iris dataset, it is being increasingly incorporated into advances in machine leanring (ML) teachings (10,11).
+Further demonstrating the modern application of the Iris dataset, it is being increasingly incorporated into advances in machine learning (ML) teachings (10,11).

 ![1_uo6VfVH87jRjMZWVdwq3Vw](https://i.imgur.com/UJsxRwe.png)